Sepilok Nature Resort

 Sandakan, Borneo, Malaysia

 Sepilok Nature Reserve's quaint collection of wooden chalets are positioned around a lake within beautiful gardens.
-This is the perfect location for exploring the Sepilok Rehabilitation Centre, home to the adorable Orang Utans of Borneo.
+This is the perfect location for exploring the Sepilok Rehabilitation Center, home to the adorable Orang Utans of Borneo.

 At a Glance

 Perfectly integrated with the surrounding forest, it is not uncommon to have orang-utans or pythons wandering among the chalets - very few places can make this claim

 Next door to the Sepilok Orangutan Sanctuary, so perfect place to watch these amazing species being cared for by the rangers

 A ideal lodge to relax at before your early morning journey to Lankayan Island

 Amazing views in the main restaurant out to the Borneo rainforest